|2nd Lt. Archibald Beatricia

 The daily routine for the POWs on the ship was to have six men climb out of the hold.
 Once on deck, they used ropes to pull up the dead and also pull up the human waste in buckets.
 Afterwards, the men would lower ten buckets containing rice, soup, and tea.

-During the night of December 30th, the POWs heard the sound of depth charges exploding in the water.
-The ship arrived at Takao, Formosa, on December 31st and docked around 11:30 AM.
+During the night of December 30, the POWs heard the sound of depth charges exploding in the water.
+The ship arrived at Takao, Formosa, on December 31 and dropped anhor around 11:30 AM.
 After arriving at Takao, each POW received a six inch long, 3/4 inch wide piece hardtack to eat.
 This was the first bread they had since receiving crackers in their Red Cross packages in 1942.

-The Enoura Maru came under attack by American planes the morning of January 9th.
+The POWs from the Brazil Maru were moved to the Enoura Maru on January 6, and put in the forward hold of the ship.
+The Enoura Maru came under attack by American planes the morning of January 9.
 The POWs were receiving their first meal of the day, when the sound of ship's machine guns was heard.
 The explosions of bombs falling closer and closer to the ship were also heard.
 The waves created from the explosions rocked the ship.

 The Japanese also sent medics into the holds to treat the wounded.
 If the man was determined to be too badly wounded, they left him to die.
 Another was formed to remove the remaining bodies from the ship.
 These bodies were taken ashore and buried in a mass grave.
 After the war, the remains were moved to Hawaii.